History in different ways...

 1986 I started to develop a personality test

 Anyhow after 1975 I have improved my strategic decisions;-) Especially after 1986, when a new crucial moment happened in my life.
 At that time I have started my own consultant company Humankonsult AB (1983).
 One of my employees was Lil Larås.
 Her brother was CEO for the travel agency Lion Tours.
 They had journeys to The Alpes - mostly Austria, Italy and France.
 They recruited guides for each season and they wanted to improve their recruitment process.
 Therefore, Lil asked me, if there was any personality test, which was based on Leopold Szondi's (1893-1986) personality theory?
 Based on Szondi's theory?
 Why?
 Well, one of the very useful knowledge, which I had got from Lars-Erik (1975-), was about that theory.
 He had done a manual for BBT (Berufsbilder Test, which was based on Szondi's theory) in Swedish for the governmental service Arbetsförmedlingen and their vocational guidance.
-However, that test consisted on photos from people in a working situation.
+However, that test consisted of photos from people in a working situation.
 That test couldn't be used in this case.
 It would be too expensive to have a meetings all over Sweden with candidates.
 The company needed a questionnaire.
 However, there was no such questionnaire in the whole world.
 Therefore, I took the decision to develop such a questionnaire, because I was so impressed by the usefulness of Szondi's theory in order to understand myself and other people.
 In this development I had help by Lars-Erik and some of his colleagues.

 1999 I participated in the XVth SIS (Szondi International Society) conference at the university of Louvain-la-Nueve, Belgium.
 After that I started to cooperate with other "Szondians" abroad.
 Among them was the psychologist Giselle Welter, from Sao Paulo, Brazil.
 Since then she has been a crucial partner in the development of the HumanGuide concepts e.g. she made a validation study 2006-2007, which became the foundation of the SATEPSI's approval of the HumanGuide test 2009.
 It was the first test based on internet and forced-choice, which was approved in Brazil.
-Today (Feb 2020) it has between 2010-2019 been done 500,000 tests in Brazil with their IT-system (Portuguese).
+Today (Feb 2020) it has been done more than 500,000 tests in Brazil with their IT-system (Portuguese).
 Since 2009 Giselle cooperates with Marco Sinicco and they run the company RH99, which is marketing the HumanGuide concepts in Brazil.

 To choose a lifepartner...

 Ooops!
 I have missed to bring up the third bad big decision: To choose a life partner.
 I married for the first time 1969.
 We were in love at that time, but step by step during the years our differences in interests and values became more and more clear, so we divorced 1993.
-One year later I met a new woman, but then I was more cautious about the “strategic decision”.
+Half a year later I met a new woman, but then I was more cautious about this “strategic decision”.
 Therefore, I asked her: I have a personality test, do you like to check the prognosis for a marriage?
 Hmmm...
 She was also divorced, so she was interested… The prognosis was good;-) 2019 we had been together 25 years without any destructive conflict.
 We have of course conflicts, but we handle them in a constructive way.
 So a little time before the 25th anniversary I wrote the eBook “How to get a good life partner?” (only available – so far – in a Swedish edition).
 The book has two objectives: To get a good description of the right lifepartner and how to nurse the relation.
 The key is to have similar interests, so when you have time together, then you like to do similar activities.
 There is the same opinion in research.
 By the way you have one of the tools from the book available to download on this website - click here.
 Inspired by a society in Italy, who married only one year ahead, then you have to agree on one more year, etc...